-Net position is required to be classified into three components - investment in capital assets; restricted; and unrestricted.
+Net position is required to be classified into three components - net investment in capital assets; restricted; and unrestricted.
 These classifications are defined as follows:

-Investment in capital assets - consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-There are no outstanding balances of borrowings attributable to capital assets at March 31, 2024 and 2023.
+Net investment in capital assets - consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+There are no outstanding balances of borrowings attributable to capital assets at March 31, 2025 and 2024.

 Restricted - consists of restricted assets, reduced by liabilities related to those assets, with constraints placed on their use either by a) external groups such as creditors (such as through debt covenants), contributors, or laws or regulations of other governments or b) law through constitutional provisions or enabling legislation.
-There are no components of net position at March 31, 2024 and 2023 that meet the restricted definition.
+There are no components of net position at March 31, 2025 and 2024 that meet the restricted definition.